Cab Calloway: 1930–1955: Success

-Calloway's band recorded for Brunswick and the ARC dime-store labels (Banner, Cameo, Conqueror, Perfect, Melotone, Banner, Oriole) from 1930 to 1932, when he signed with RCA Victor for a year.
-He returned to Brunswick in late 1934 through 1936, then moved to Variety, run by his manager, Irving Mills.
-He remained with Mills when the label collapsed during the Depression.
-Their sessions were continued by Vocalion through 1939 and OKeh through 1942.
-After an AFM recording ban due to the 1942–44 musicians' strike, Calloway continued to record.

 In 1938, Calloway released Cab Calloway's Cat-ologue: A "Hepster's" Dictionary, the first dictionary published by an African American.
 It became the official jive language reference book of the New York Public Library.
 A revised version of the book was released with Professor Cab Calloway's Swingformation Bureau in 1939.
 He released the last edition, The New Cab Calloway's Hepsters Dictionary: Language of Jive, in 1944.
 On a BBC Radio documentary about the dictionary in 2014, Poet Lemn Sissay stated, "Cab Calloway was taking ownership of language for a people who, just a few generations before, had their own languages taken away."

 Calloway's band in the 1930s and 1940s included many notable musicians, such as Ben Webster, Illinois Jacquet, Milt Hinton, Danny Barker, Doc Cheatham, Ed Swayze, Cozy Cole, Eddie Barefield, and Dizzy Gillespie.
 Calloway later recalled, "What I expected from my musicians was what I was selling: the right notes with precision, because I would build a whole song around a scat or dance step."
 Calloway and his band formed baseball and basketball teams.
-They played each other while on the road, play against local semi-pro teams, and play charity games.
-His renown as a talented musician was such that, in the opening scene of the 1940 musical film Strike Up the Band, starring Mickey Rooney and Judy Garland, Rooney's character is admonished by his music teacher, "You are not Cab Calloway," after playing an improvised drum riff in the middle of a band lesson.
+They played each other while on the road, played against local semi-pro teams, and played charity games.

 In 1941, Calloway fired Gillespie from his orchestra after an onstage fracas erupted when Calloway was hit with spitballs.
 He wrongly accused Gillespie, who stabbed Calloway in the leg with a small knife.